jvasco323/eia-yg-training/source/3-frontier-analysis/silva-2017/1-YGD-workflow.rst

 ‘year’ refers to the Meher seasons of 2009 and 2013, ‘climate zone’ refers to the units included in the climate delineation scheme of GYGA, and ‘soil fertility’ refers to farmers’ own assessment of the fertility of their soil.
-Variety type was not considered in the the field classification because there was no significant yield difference between variety types (see results of the Cobb-Douglas stochastic frontier model above), but it should be considered otherwise.
+Variety type was not considered in the field classification because there was no significant yield difference between variety types (see results of the Cobb-Douglas stochastic frontier model above), but it should be considered otherwise.